 COLOMBO, Sri Lanka — Pope Francis brought calls for reconciliation and justice to Sri Lanka on Tuesday as he began a weeklong Asian tour, saying the island nation can't fully heal from a quarter-century of brutal civil war without pursuing the truth about abuses that were committed.

-The 78-year-old pope arrived in Colombo after an overnight flight from Rome and immediately spent nearly two hours under a scorching sun greeting dignitaries and well-wishers along the 28-kilometer (18-mile) route into town.
-The effects were immediate: A weary and delayed Francis skipped a lunchtime meeting with Sri Lanka's bishops to rest before completing the rest of his grueling day.
+The 78-year-old pope arrived after a 10-hour, overnight flight from Rome and immediately spent nearly two hours under a scorching sun greeting well-wishers.
+The effects seemed evident, as a delayed Francis skipped a lunchtime meeting with Sri Lanka's bishops and seemed tired by the end of the grueling first day.

 With 40 costumed elephants lining the airport road behind him and a 21-canon salute booming over the tarmac, Francis said that finding true peace after so much bloodshed "can only be done by overcoming evil with good, and by cultivating those virtues which foster reconciliation, solidarity and peace."